 - We will encourage communication and feedback among everyone in the process, and that includes you.
 You will not be left out of the process.

 Your books will be available for purchase where Ingram distributes, including Amazon.com, BarnesandNoble.com, and Indiebound.org.
 However, like major trade publishers, your books will also be available for ordering by brick-and-mortar stores, however, we cannot guarantee your work will be carried by them.
-Once we have our first publication list selected, we will be actively pursuing the school and library trade market and foreign rights markets.

 The “Other” category for writers on our Submittable page exists to allow those who have created work for young people that they feel accurately represents our values and would be of interest to us, but doesn’t quite fall under any of the more traditional categories listed.
 If you’re a writer and you’re not sure where your submission should go, the “Other” category is a good option.